-Mr. O'Quigley has been a member of the Board since September 2012 and has been Chief Executive Officer of Falcon since May 2012.
-Mr. O'Quigley brings 25 years' experience in senior management positions in the oil and gas industry.
+Mr. O'Quigley has been a member of the Board since September 2012 and has been Chief Executive Officer of the Corporation since May 2012.
+Mr. O'Quigley brings over 25 years' experience in senior management positions in the oil and gas industry.
 His career, which spans a number of London and Dublin listed exploration and production companies, includes experience working in countries such as Argentina, the United States, Algeria, the UK and Ireland.
-Most recently, he served as Finance Director for Providence Resources plc, an Irish oil and gas exploration and production company and he remains on the board of Providence Resources plc as a non-executive director.
+Before joining the Corporation, he served as Finance Director for Providence Resources plc, an Irish oil and gas exploration and production company and he remains on the board of Providence Resources plc as a non-executive director.
 Mr. O'Quigley is a Fellow of the Institute of Chartered Accountants in Ireland and qualified as a Chartered Accountant with Ernst & Young in Dublin.